tekert/goetw/README.md

     time.Sleep(5 * time.Second)
 }
 ```
 **Note:** Only one NT Kernel Logger session can be active on a system at a time.
 You must have administrator privileges to start it.
+(Windows 11 can use manifest kernel providers and don't have this limitation)

 ### 4. Reading from an ETL File